hackwaly/vscode-ocaml/README.md

+# If you are seeking for a OCaml debugger vscode extension.
+Take a look at [ocamlearlybird](https://github.com/hackwaly/ocamlearlybird/).

-# Deprecated.
+> Deprecated.
 Please use [this plugin](https://github.com/reasonml-editor/vscode-reasonml) instead.

 ## Features